liuxinglian/autocomplete/final_report.md

   * A review of related work, and how it relates to your project.
 Aim to include at least six references(more are encouraged).

-  * A detailed description of the datasets you use, including a description of the method you used to collectthe data, issues encountered during data collection, data annotation (if any), interesting/representative examples from the data, etc.
+  * A detailed description of the datasets you use, including a description of the method you used to collect the data, issues encountered during data collection, data annotation (if any), interesting/representative examples from the data, etc.

   * A detailed description of your approach, highlighting any original contributions.